-Over most of the polar bear range, hunting is now governed by a quota system designed to keep the kill within the bounds that populations can support.
+Over most of the polar bear's range, hunting is now governed by a quota system designed to keep the kill within the bounds that populations can support.
 Each village gets a number of tags allowing hunters residing there to take the number of bears the population can sustain.
 In some regions, local people can chose to "sell" some tags to sport hunters.
 That is, they guide a non-resident hunter out on the ice to hunt bears and they allow that non-resident to shoot the bear they might have shot.
 Typically, this "sport" hunting results in the take of fewer bears because the sport hunters are normally not as successful as the local hunters.

 Historically, this management system had the ability to assure polar bears' perpetual survival.
-Like all wildlife, polar bears are a renewable resource that can be harvested at a certain level without threat to the population welfare.
+Like all wildlife, polar bears can be harvested at a certain level without threat to the population welfare.
 When habitats were stable a sustainable harvest could be calculated and the number of hunter tags kept within that sustainable harvest.
 Unfortunately, polar bear habitat is no longer stable.
 Polar bears depend on the sea-ice surface to catch their seal prey, and global warming means progressively less sea ice on which they can hunt.
 Ultimately, all polar bears will see their habitats literally melting under their feet unless we act to curb greenhouse gas emissions.
 Then, there will be no sustainable harvest anywhere, and hunting bears will only accelerate the decline in their numbers.